anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 <br>Steps To Setup:<br>
 ----------------------
-- Expose the ArgoCD UI using a Kubernetes LoadBalancer service and retrieve the ArgoCD UI URL and login using the initial password.
+- Expose the ArgoCD UI using a Kubernetes LoadBalancer service and retrieve the ArgoCD UI URL and login using the initial password and create application using [this](https://github.com/anshuhtwt/Voting-App-Manifests/blob/master/application.yaml) yaml file.

 <img width="1440" alt="argoui" src="https://github.com/anshuhtwt/CI-CD-using-Jenkins-and-ArgoCD-into-EKS-for-microservices/assets/95365748/199637e5-8346-4d7c-b6b9-5924921ca27d">